TMDX30/Sphere/README.md

 An app for people new or returning to the organisation.

 This app has been developed as a team project by the 'After School Club'.
-It is heavily work in progress, meaning that the content and design could be subject to rapid and large changes.
+It is heavily work in progress.
+Content and design could be subject to rapid and large change.

 The app is based on <a href="https://framework7.io/">Framework7</a> an open source mobile HTML framework.